 - The head of household may be male or female with custody of at least one child and/or be pregnant

-- Parents/single parent (aged 18 years or older) must be able to provide proof of child custody of at least one child and a current reunification plan for non-custodial children
+- Parent(s) (aged 18 years or older) must provide proof of custody of at least one child and/or a current reunification plan for non-custodial children

-- Dually diagnosed with drug or alcohol addiction & a mental health disorder
+- Dually diagnosed with drug and/or alcohol addiction and a mental health disorder

 In addition, applicants must be willing to meet program expectations and work toward: